 I offer relational, trauma-informed psychotherapy that is body-aware, carefully paced, and formulation-led.

-That means I do not apply the same method to everyone or work to a fixed formula.
+I do not apply the same method to everyone or work to a fixed formula.
 Instead, I try to understand what is happening for you specifically: the patterns you are caught in, how they may have developed, what your system has learned to do to cope, and what may be most likely to help now.

 My primary training is in Relational Transactional Analysis Psychotherapy.
 Alongside this, I integrate approaches such as Sensorimotor Psychotherapy, Deep Brain Reorienting (DBR), EMDR, parts-informed work, and, where appropriate, ILF neurofeedback.
-These are not used as a menu of techniques, but brought in where they genuinely fit the person and the process.
+These are not used as a menu of techniques, but brought in where they genuinely fit the person and the therapeutic process.

 I am a UKCP-registered psychotherapist and clinical supervisor, and a BACP-registered member.
 I offer psychotherapy for adults aged 16+ in person in Shinfield, Reading, and online.